-\item We formulate the filter rule generation problem within a reinforcement learning (RL) framework, {which enables us to efficiently create and evaluate good candidate rules, as opposed to brute force or random selection.} We focus specifically on URL-based filter rules, a popular and representative type of rules.
+First, we formulate the filter rule generation problem within a reinforcement learning (RL) framework, which enables us to efficiently create and evaluate good candidate rules, as opposed to brute force or random selection.
+We focus on URL-based filter rules that block ads, a popular and representative type of rules that can be visually audited.
 An important component, which replaces the visual inspection, is the detection of ads (through a perceptual classifier, \adhigh{}~\cite{futureofadblocking}) and of visual breakage (through JavaScript [JS] for images and text) on a page.
 We design a reward function that combines these metrics to enable explicit control over the trade-off between blocking ads and avoiding breakage.

-\item We design and implement \tool{} to train the RL agent by accessing real sites directly or in a controlled realistic environment.
-The latter creates rules for a site in only a few minutes, which is crucial for scalability.
-We deploy and evaluate \tool{}'s efficient implementation on Top--10K websites.
-We find that the filter rules generated by \tool{} on the Top--5K websites block 86\% of the ads.
-We also find that they generalize well to new unseen sites, blocking 80\% of the ads on the Top 5K--10K sites.
-The effectiveness of the filter rules generated by \tool{} is comparable to EasyList in terms of blocking ads and visual breakage.
-Thus, we envision that \tool{} will be used by the adblocking community to automatically generate and update filter rules at scale. \end{itemize}
+Second, we design and implement \tool{} to train the RL agent by accessing sites in a controlled realistic environment.
+It creates rules for a site in under two minutes, which is crucial for scalability.
+We deploy and evaluate \tool{}'s efficient implementation on Top--10K websites, and we find that the filter rules generated by \tool{} block 86\% of the ads.
+We also find that they \major{generalize well to new sites}, \eg blocking 80\% of the ads on the Top 5K--10K sites.
+The effectiveness of the \tool{} rules is overall comparable to EasyList in terms of blocking ads and visual breakage.
+Thus, we envision that the adblocking community will use \tool{} to automatically generate and update filter rules at scale.

 The rest of our paper is organized as follows.
 Sec.~\ref{sec:relatedwork} provides background and related work.
-Sec.~\ref{sec:algorithm} formalizes the problem of \frglower{}, including: the human process, the formulation as an RL problem, and our particular multi-arm-bandit algorithm for solving it.
+Sec.~\ref{sec:algorithm} formalizes the problem of \frglower{}, including the human process, the formulation as an RL problem, and our particular multi-arm bandit algorithm for solving it.
 Sec.~\ref{sec:autofrg-tool} presents our implementation of the \tool{} framework.
-Sec.~\ref{sec:eval} provides its evaluation on Top--10K sites.
-Sec.~\ref{sec:conclusion} concludes the paper.
-The appendices provide additional details and results.
+Sec.~\ref{sec:eval} provides its evaluation on the Top--10K sites.
+Sec.~\ref{sec:conclusion} concludes the paper. \inarxivversion{The appendices provide additional details and results.}